cnrrobertson/nuiterm.nvim/README.md

 " Send `lua` to the terminal of your choosing from terminal menu :NuitermSend cmd=lua type=select

-" Send `lua` to the terminal of your choosing from terminal menu :NuitermSend cmd=lua num=select
+" Send `lua` to the current terminal of your choosing from terminal menu :NuitermSend cmd=lua num=current

 " Send the line 10 to the terminal associated with tab 2 :10NuitermSend type=tab num=2